-- 1. Have you ever worked with a Freelancer before?
+- 1 – Have you ever worked with a Freelancer before?

-- 2. What Is Your Company’s Reputation?
+- 2 – What Is Your Company’s Reputation?

-- 3. How Important is This Project For You as a Client?
+- 3 – How Important is This Project For You as a Client?

 If you are in the freelancing business, you will understand that it can sometimes be tricky.

 As an experienced freelancer, working for dozens of clients, I can state that choosing an able customer is the hardest part.

 No matter what you do, make sure that you are always getting the best out of your options.

 By asking the following questions, you are making sure that you have gained the most useful information needed.

-1. Have you ever worked with a Freelancer before?
+1 – Have you ever worked with a Freelancer before?

 The first thing you should know about your potential client is whether they have experience with freelancers.

 If your client understands the freelancer-client communication and works dynamics, you can give it a plus.

 Ask them why have they decided to outsource and not do it on their own?

 If they have experience, ask them whether you can get in touch with some former freelancers that have worked with them.

-2. What Is Your Company’s Reputation?
+2 – What Is Your Company’s Reputation?

-This question is a must.
-Whenever you’re applying for a new gig opportunity, you should take the time to find out what’s the current company’s reputation.
+Whenever you are applying for a new gig opportunity, you should take the time to find out what’s the current company’s reputation.

-You could do this without asking; in fact, it’s better to do your homework before the interview.
+You could do this without asking; in fact, it is better to do your homework before the interview.

 Something like: “What’s your current reputation in the market within your niche and domain of activity?”
 The following answer should give you a clear picture of how well-established and reliable they are.